ovh/docs/pages/cloud/nutanix/34-activate_windows_vm/guide.en-gb.md

 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
 - You must be connected to the cluster via Prism Central
 - A Windows licence provided by OVHcloud
 - A virtual machine running Windows Server.
-You can use this guide to install a virtual machine on Windows [Virtual Machine Management](https://docs.ovh.com/en/gb/nutanix/virtual-machine-management/)
+You can use this guide to install a virtual machine on Windows: [Virtual Machine Management](https://docs.ovh.com/en/gb/nutanix/virtual-machine-management/)
 - The virtual machine connects to the Internet through the rtVrack (e.g. via the default gateway)

 ## Instructions